2022 Russian mobilization: Implementation

 In a video published by the independent news website The Insider, recently mobilized Russian soldiers complained of "inhumane" conditions, weapons shortages and mistreatment by officers.
 Ukraine's Ministry of Defense compared Russian soldiers' living conditions to the Netflix TV show Squid Game.
 Zabaykalsky Krai Duma deputy Andrey Gurulev said that 1.5 million sets of uniforms had "disappeared" from the MoD.
 The Governor of the Omsk Region Alexander Burkov said that his region had a budget deficit of 13 billion rubles and had no money for mobilized men.

 It was reported that Russian authorities were targeting poor, homeless and people from poorer regions of Russia for conscription.
 Russian authorities drafted detained protestors with no previous military experience, including a 17-year-old boy who was arrested at an anti-war demonstration in Moscow.

 Some of the mobilized Russian men were killed less than two weeks after being drafted, including one man who was killed near the Ukrainian city of Lysychansk on 7 October, indicating that Russian men were being sent to the front without any basic military training, which ran contrary to Putin's promise that all mobilized civilians would receive proper training before being sent into combat.
 Some of the draftees bought uniforms and boots themselves before being sent into combat, without even minimal training.

+Female doctors were mobilized for the war in Ukraine.
+According to Renata Zhiltsova, who received a summons from a military enlistment office in the Siberian city of Omsk, "I wasn't the only woman doctor whom they wanted to send to war.
+There are female gynecologists and dentists among my friends who were mobilized for the war.
+Some of them even had babies."